Thursday, April 30, 2026

 The Drama unfolds like a wound that refuses to close.
-Beneath the central conflict, the film is ultimately about feelings–how it accumulates, how it fractures relationships, and how forgiveness, when it appears, is never simple, clean, or complete.
+Beneath the central conflict, the film is ultimately about feelings–how they accumulate, how they fracture relationships, and how forgiveness, when it appears, is never simple, clean, or complete.

 Starring Zendaya and Robert Pattinson as the lead couple, you would almost certainly believe it was just a romantic comedy.
 Instead, director Kristoffer Borgli takes viewers on a wild emotional rollercoaster, and the A24 production quality gives it a campy vibe.
 I will not lie, you will either love the artistry of the movie or feel so uncomfortable you will want to walk out of the theater–I felt both.